 Food Bank of the Rockies does not supply any funding for outside events and will not be responsible for any debts incurred.

-See point #12 in Copy of Fundraising & Event Guidelines below
+See point #12 in our Fundraising & Event Guidelines.

 Use of the Food Bank of the Rockies tax ID number is provided on a case-by-case basis, following review by the Food Bank of the Rockies Leadership Team.